grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/02 DataDog.md

 ### Configuration parameters

-The configuration parameters for sending metrics to DataDog and its EU counterpart are as follows:

 | Name                    | Description                                                                                                                                            |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | provider<sup>(required)</sup>              | For this integration, the value must be `datadog`.   |